guochengqian/deep_learning_phd_wiki/readme.md

+# Phd
-# My personal wiki for my Phd cadidate life in computer vision and computer graphics
+My personal wiki for my Phd cadidate life in computer vision and computer graphics
 ## Content
 1. [Coding wiki](#coding-wiki)
     1. [How to install environment](#anaconda-and-environment)